 Ice valley leading to the amphitheatre.

-Parlee Brook Amphitheatre is an incredibly impressive frozen waterfall in winter.
-High cliffs topped with spruce trees funnel hikers toward the falls.
-The thick walls of ice show tints of yellow and blue, adding to the spectacular sight in this ice valley.
-You might find ice climbers in the area.
-I was reminded of the ice walk in Maligne Canyon in Jasper, Alberta.
+The Parlee Brook Amphitheatre is an impressive sight in winter.
+Towering cliffs crowned with spruce trees funnel hikers toward the frozen waterfall, creating a dramatic (almost cathedral-like) approach.
+Thick walls of ice glow with subtle shades of yellow and blue, adding depth and colour to this ice valley.
+It’s not uncommon to spot ice climbers here.

 • Save